superoo7/statBot/README.md

 ## Function

+* Check convertion rate between crypto to crypto, fiat to crypto and crypto to fiat.
 * Check SBD, Steeem Price and ratio of Steem/SBD.
-* Check details of a person
+* Check details of a person.
-* Check the tags to get more details about it
+* Check the tags to get more details about it.

 ## Command

-* Type `.ping` to get bot reply 'pong'
+Type `%ping` to get bot reply 'pong'

-* Type `.user <steem_name>` to get details of that person
+Type `%tag <tag_name>` to get details on votes, comments, topics and pending payout of that certain tags in past 7 days

-* Type `.ratio` to get steem to sbd ratio from coinmarketcap
+Type `%sbd` to get sbd price from coinmarketcap

-* Type `.steem` to get steem price from coinmarketcap
+Type `%steem` to get steem price from coinmarketcap

-* Type `.sbd` to get sbd price from coinmarketcap
+Type `%s/sbd` to get steem to sbd ratio from coinmarketcap

-* Type `.tag <tag_name>` to get details on votes, comments, topics and pending payout of that certain tags in past 7 days
+Type `%convert <value> <from this coin/currency> <to this coin/currency>` to calculate crypto to fiat from coinmarketcap (e.g. %convert 10 steem myr)

-* Type `.info` to know more about this bot
+Type `%info` to know more about this bot

 # Developer Part